What more can I say?

 It was a small part, but still. 😉

 Of course, for Dan Jurgens, it’s only a matter of time before he brings Booster Gold into any story he’s writing, as he himself has said on many occasions.
 Arguably his greatest creation and addition to the DC mythos, Booster lends himself perfectly to any time travel story, and time travel lends itself perfectly to this particular story.
-This story begins very much with the feel of Dan’s Booster Gold series from the mid to late 2000s which he worked on with Geoff Johns, in that Dan himself pencils the first two chapters of this book, which tell the story from Gold’s point of view and even feature his thoughts in the caption boxes.
-Dan’s run with Geoff Johns was fun and very well received, so I imagine this, too, was well received by fans and feels very familiar.
+This volume has the feel of Dan’s Booster Gold series from the mid to late 2000s which he worked on with Geoff Johns, which was fun and very well received, so I imagine this, too, had a similar reaction.

 Ironically, these first two chapters are probably the weakest of the entire book.
-Dan Jurgens has always been one of my all time favorite artists, but in today’s digital era I just don’t find that his work holds up quite as well.
-Anything he did in the ‘90s with Brett Breeding, especially, is legendary, but here it feels a bit… I dunno, old, somehow.
-The story is still good, but thus far in Action, I’ve enjoyed seeing Dan Jurgens’ strengths as a writer, which I feel are more pronounced when someone else is working from his script.
+Dan Jurgens has been one of my all time favorite artists for a long time, but in today’s digital era I just don’t find that his work holds up quite as well.
+Anything he did in the ‘90s is legendary (with Brett Breeding, especially), but here it feels a bit… I dunno, old, somehow.
+The story is still good, but thus far in Action, I’ve enjoyed seeing Dan Jurgens’ strengths as a writer, which are more pronounced when someone else is working from his script.
 On top of that, with Booster narrating these issues and Jurgens drawing them, they don’t feel like a Superman book but more of a Booster Gold book guest starring Superman, which is okay, but not what I’m hoping for when I read this volume.
 Still, by no means is it terrible.

-Two of the next three issues are penciled by Brett Booth, who seems to have made a comeback in the comic industry ever since New 52 (which seems to be a trademark of Bob Harras in his tenure at DC as editor-in-chief, along with other signature features of comics in the ’90s- Greg Capullo, Liam Sharp, foil covers, etc).
-The story gets going from there.
-The action picks up as Superman and Booster try to find a way to access the moment of Krypton’s destruction, but of course, things go wrong and instead they bounce around to different areas and time periods.
-Booth actually draws a pretty good Booster and a decent Superman, even if he isn’t my favorite artist who’s worked with Dan Jurgens during this run.
+Two of the next three issues are penciled by Brett Booth, who seems to have made a comeback in the comic industry ever since New 52 (which seems to be a trademark of Bob Harras in his tenure at DC as editor-in-chief, along with other signature features of comics in the ’90s- Greg Capullo, Scott Lobdell, Liam Sharp, foil covers, etc).
+The action picks up as Superman and Booster try to find a way to access the moment of Krypton’s destruction, but of course, things go wrong and instead they bounce around to different time periods.
+Booth actually draws a pretty good Booster and a decent Superman, even if he isn’t my favorite artist who’s ever worked with Jurgens.
 In particular, he excels at drawing “buddy cop” moments, of which there are plenty in this story, as Booster and Supes rarely have things go their way.
 It’s not a very linear (HA!) story, but still a fun romp seeing them get in and out of trouble.

 The real star artist of this volume, though, is Will Conrad, who I’d never heard of before picking this up!
-It could be that the story intensifies in the issues he draws (roughly half of those collected here), or just that his style works well with Superman, or both.
+Roughlybhalf the issues in this volume are drawn by him.
 His pencils are smooth and very clean, seemingly without needing an inker all that much.
-His action scenes are great, his down time scenes are great (as featured primarily in the brilliant #999 issue), he draws both men and women well, Metropolis and sci-fi settings… his style just works here.
+His action scenes are great, his down time scenes are great, he draws both men and women well, Metropolis and sci-fi settings… his style just works.
 I know I for one would LOVE to see more of his work, preferably on a Superman book, if possible.
-I even checked out his Twitter account while reading this book, and didn’t find much there other than old previews of this Action story… one wonders why he hasn’t worked on stuff like this before!
+I even checked out his Twitter account but didn’t find much there other than old previews of this Action story… one wonders why he hasn’t worked on stuff like this before!

 “Booster Shot” concludes with Superman and Booster Gold having to fight their way out of a planet in an alternate timeline that is being controlled by General Zod and his family.
 Zod is always a great foil for Supes, in that he can go toe-to-toe with him on a physical level, and also an ideological one.
 He has always been Jor-El’s counterpart, an inversion of the ideals which Superman’s father stood for on Krypton and what Jor-El might have become without the same moral restraint, very much like Professor X’s Magneto.
 To my knowledge, Jurgens has seldom, if ever, used this character prior to DC Rebirth, but he is used to perfection here!
 Without giving everything away, the action really climaxes on Zod’s planet, but beyond that, the reason the story works is because Zod is depicted as having a family.

-Although Zod having a child was part of the great Last Son by Johns, Donner and Kubert, it feels fresh and original here because it is juxtaposed against Superman’s family.
+Although Zod having a child was part of the great Last Son, here it feels fresh and original because it is juxtaposed against Superman’s family.
 As I mentioned in my review of Tomasi, Gleason and Mahnke’s fantastic “Imperious Lex,” this entire run of Superman and Action Comics has been all about Superman as a family man, which has been wonderful.
-When Superman’s opponents don’t just match up with Superman, but with his family, even metaphorically, it creates something very interesting that we the fans have not seen before.
+When Superman’s opponents don’t just match up with Superman, but with his family, it creates something very interesting that we the fans have not seen before.
 Supes’ family goes from the background very much to the foreground, and remains there throughout.
 The conflict that comes out of these plotlines is great, and great sci-fi action and concepts are a cherry on top.

-Family is very much a theme in this book, and it strengthens the book a great deal.
+Family is very much a theme in this book.
 In these pages we have Superman and Booster Gold facing Zod’s family, Zod vs. another generation of the House of El, Superman searching for the truth about his father’s fate, a great B-plot and one-off story at the end of this volume about Lois trying to reconcile with her estranged father (Jonathan’s grandfather he has never met, as Jon mentions).
 Jurgens proves he understands this theme full well, and it makes these stories- his whole run, really- some of the best work of his career, indeed, maybe the best ever after Death and Return.
 Other Superman books that have been on the shelves at any point the last two years maybe enjoyable and well-crafted, in their own right (Trinity springs to mind), but the Rebirth books have been a cut above, in large part because of this beautiful new theme.
 Everything here just works.